GrahamCracker01/GrahamCracker01/README.md

-- 👋 Hi, I’m @GrahamCracker01
+- Hi, I’m @GrahamCracker01
-- 👀 I’m interested in Java
+- Computer Science student
-- 🌱 I’m currently working on my Computer Science degree, and learning Java
+- I’m currently working on my Computer Science degree
-- 📫 You can reach me by emailing me at mrgrahamcracker01@gmail.com
+- You can reach me by emailing me at davidasher00@gmail.com

 <!---
 GrahamCracker01/GrahamCracker01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.